Jeong Ga-eun: Career

+In July 2009, she joined a situation comedy programme called Rollercoaster of South Korean cable channel tvN, and it boosted her popularity.
 Since creating it in 2009, Jeong co-operates an online dress mall called Jungganda (정간다; Korean, "Jeong is coming").

 Personal life

 Jeong married a businessman on January 30, 2016, in Gangnam, Seoul.
 She gave birth to a daughter on July 20.
 On January 26, 2018, her agency announced their divorce.
-In 2025 Jeong revealed that she had been defrauded by her ex-husband and became a taxi driver to support herself and their daughter, whom she has custody of.
+In 2025, Jeong revealed that she had been defrauded by her ex-husband and became a taxi driver to support herself and their daughter, whom she has custody of.